bgebhardt/osx_bin/README.md

 cp -i ~/bin/.bashrc ~/
 ```

 Now clone in the tools you need.
-Some are refrenced by osx_bin
+Some are referenced by osx_bin
 ```
 ~/bin/gitclone.sh
 chmod a+x ~/bin/bashstrap/z.sh # need to make sure this is executable